survivorbat/go-workshop/api/workshop-api/exercises.md

 the given person to the `People` list.
 You can use the `append()` function for this: `People = append(People, person)`.

-You may write a test for it as well: `TestAddPerson_AddsThePersonToTheList`
+You may write a test for it as well: `TestAddPerson_AddsThePersonToTheList`.
+Test if a new person gets added to the list, of course with different sets of test data.

 ### C: Accept incoming POST requests